 Noodler’s changed the fountain pen game with the introduction of the Nib Creaper and, subsequently, the Konrad, offering an affordable modern flex pen in a world where only expensive vintage fountain pens offered true flex nibs.
 The stainless steel flex nib on these pens offers a substantial amount of line variation.
 Because of the nib material, you do have to be pretty intentional when flexing the nib to get the line width, but using a lower pen angle can help get you the line variation you are looking for.

 |Ink: J. Herbin Emerald of Chivor 1670 Anniversary Ink|

 Because it’s more forgiving on the pen rotation, this is a more reasonable everyday carry.
 If you’re familiar with the stub nib on the Pilot Plumix or Prera, it writes very similarly to that.
-Offered at GouletPens.com for $15, this is an affordable option to spice up your writing.
+Offered at GouletPens.com, this is an affordable option to spice up your writing.

 |Ink: Noodler’s Army Green|

 The Nemosine Singularity with a 0.6mm stub nib is a pen that sits in the ‘best of both worlds’ category.
 With the thinner stub offering, you can have a daily writer that resembles a medium nib, but can also produce some line variation when needed.